Political legitimacy

-In political science, legitimacy is the right and acceptance of an authority, usually a governing law or a regime.
-Whereas authority denotes a specific position in an established government, the term legitimacy denotes a system of government—wherein government denotes "sphere of influence".
-An authority viewed as legitimate often has the right and justification to exercise power.
-Political legitimacy is considered a basic condition for governing, without which a government will suffer legislative deadlock(s) and collapse.
+In political science, legitimacy is a concept concerning the right of an authority, usually a governing law or a regime, to rule the actions of a society.
 In political systems where this is not the case, unpopular regimes survive because they are considered legitimate by a small, influential elite.
-In Chinese political philosophy, since the historical period of the Zhou Dynasty (1046–256 BC), the political legitimacy of a ruler and government was derived from the Mandate of Heaven, and unjust rulers who lost said mandate therefore lost the right to rule the people.
+In Chinese political philosophy, since the historical period of the Zhou dynasty (1046–256 BC), the political legitimacy of a ruler and government was derived from the Mandate of Heaven, and unjust rulers who lost said mandate therefore lost the right to rule the people.

 In moral philosophy, the term legitimacy is often positively interpreted as the normative status conferred by a governed people upon their governors' institutions, offices, and actions, based upon the belief that their government's actions are appropriate uses of power by a legally constituted government.